-Other Information:
+Other Information: Notes

-Notes

-The combined service annuity assumptions were updated for the July 1, 2017, valuation as a result of analysis completed by the LCPR Actuary in October 2016.
-The other assumptions were last updated for the July 1, 2013 valuation as a result of an experience study during the five-year period from July 1, 2006, to June 30, 2011, as well as a legislated change to the investment return assumption effective July 1, 2015.
+The actuarial methods and assumptions were last updated for the July 1, 2018, valuation as a result of an experience study during the five-year period from July 1, 2011, to June 30, 2016, as well as a legislated change to the investment return assumption effective July 1, 2018.

 The recognition period for the measurement of inflows and outflows of resources due to liabilities, based on the average expected remaining service lives of all employees, changed from five years to four years, beginning in 2016.
+This page was left blank intentionally.